Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 - **Head of Government:** High Minister
 - **Military Strength:** Dominion's Army, Ministry of War
 - **Currency:** British Sovereign, Gallian Silver

+## Overview

+The **Dominion of Albion**, officially referred to as **Albion** and commonly known as **London**, is a nation located in the northwestern part of Antares, characterised by its sprawling metropolises made of steel and glass, and its bleeding-edge technology.
+Albion is widely regarded as a bastion of industrial might and military prowess, standing as the most influential nation in Antares.

 ## History